-SP Corporate entered into a management services agreement with Steel Excel dated as of August 1, 2012, as amended on April 5, 2013 and January 9, 2014.
-The Company has an approximately 55.1% ownership interest in Steel Excel.
-Pursuant to the terms of the management services agreement as amended, SP Corporate provides Steel Excel with certain services and Steel Excel will pay SP Corporate an annual fee of \$8,000, which fee is adjustable annually upon agreement by the parties or at other times upon amendment to the management services agreement.
-Under the agreement, SP Corporate provides Steel Excel with the services of Jack L. Howard as Steel's principal executive officer and James F. McCabe, Jr. as Steel Excel's Chief Financial Officer, and certain other employees and corporate services, including, without limitation, legal, tax, accounting, treasury, consulting, auditing, administrative, compliance, environmental health and safety, human resources, marketing, investor relations and other similar services.
+SP Corporate entered into a management services agreement with Steel Excel dated as of August 1, 2012, as amended on April 5, 2013, January 9, 2014, and October 1, 2014.
+The Company has an approximately 57.2% ownership interest in Steel Excel.
+Pursuant to the terms of the management services agreement as amended, SP Corporate provides Steel Excel with certain services and Steel Excel will pay SP Corporate an annual fee of \$8,150 which fee is adjustable annually upon agreement by the parties or at other times upon amendment to the management services agreement.
+Under the agreement, SP Corporate provides Steel Excel with CEO and CFO services, and certain other employees and corporate services, including, without limitation, legal, tax, accounting, treasury, consulting, auditing, administrative, compliance, environmental health and safety, human resources, marketing, investor relations and other similar services.
 The fees payable under the Agreement are subject to an annual review and such adjustments as may be agreed upon by SP Corporate and Steel Excel.

 Effective January 1, 2012, SP Corporate also entered into management services agreements with JL Howard Inc. and with NOVT Corporation ("NOVT") and SPL, a shareholder of NOVT.
 Under the Management Services Agreement with NOVT and SPL, SP Corporate provides the non-exclusive services of a person to serve as NOVT's Chief Executive and Chief Financial Officer, with responsibility for any and all financing matters for NOVT and its subsidiaries, and a person to review annual and quarterly budgets and related matters, supervise and administer, as appropriate, all accounting/financial duties and related functions on behalf of each of the companies, and other similar items, and also provide the non-exclusive services of a person to serve as the companies' corporate secretary, and as may be requested of a person to periodically review the status of the companies' net operating losses.
 SP Corporate provides similar services under the management services agreement with ORE Pharmaceutical Holdings, Inc. ("ORE").
 Under the management services agreement with JL Howard Inc., SP Corporate provides the non-exclusive services of a FINRA licensed person or people to execute securities orders and other related tasks.
-JL Howard Inc. pays SP Corporate \$10 a month and NOVT, SPL and ORE pay SP Corporate \$20, \$35 and \$20, respectively, per month, which fees are adjustable annually upon agreement by the parties or at other times upon amendment to the management services agreement.
+JL Howard Inc. pays SP Corporate \$10 a month and NOVT, SPL and ORE pay SP Corporate \$20, \$60 and \$20, respectively, per month, which fees are adjustable annually upon agreement by the parties or at other times upon amendment to the management services agreement.